 What do you think?

-Our process for cleaning and polishing bells starts with soaking and cleaning to remove the grime.
+Our process for cleaning and polishing bells starts with soaking to loosen dirt and hardened oil followed by cleaning in a water-based detergent to remove the grime.
 We can stop after this cleaning step, if you prefer.
 The bells will be clean inside and out and have a soft brown color and gentle luster (see photos below).